MostAwesomeDude/construct/docs/compilation.rst

 Struct Sequence FocusedSeq Union LazyStruct do not support `_subcons _stream` context entries

-Parsed hooks are not supported, ignored
+Parsed hooks are not supported, so is discard option, ignored

 Debugger is not supported, ignored